Advising Kuwaiti investors in the largest-ever ICSID claim against Egypt

 The firm obtained a US$68 million ICC award for the Emirates International Investment Company against a major cross-border company, winning costs.
 It advised the same client in a shareholder dispute with a prominent Egyptian business tycoon relating to control of a major steel company, obtaining a US$6 million award.

-It won a Cairo Centre award worth 40 million Egyptian pounds for German-owned construction client Bamag MENA in a dispute over a waste-water plant project and then enforced it.
-There have been other successes for client Middle East Glass in a mediation of a shareholders dispute; and for Cargill in a Cairo Centre case against two Egyptian companies.
+It won a Cairo Centre award worth 40 million Egyptian pounds for German-owned construction client Bamag MENA in a dispute over a wastewater plant project and then enforced it.
+There have been other successes for client Middle East Glass in a mediation of a shareholder dispute; and for Cargill in a Cairo Centre case against two Egyptian companies.

 In the courts, it has helped a Japanese carmaker block claims of US$1 billion by enforcing an arbitration clause, and successfully defended a Swiss Chambers award in favour of client Agilent against an annulment challenge.

-The firm also advised Union Fenosa Gas on Egyptian law issues in relation to its US$2 billion dispute with Egypt concerning a natural gas liquefaction plant.
-Egypt agreed to settle the dispute in 2020 with a cash payment of US$395 million over three years – to satisfy an ICSID award worth US$2 billion.
+The firm provided local law advice to Spanish-Italian venture Union Fenosa Gas in relation to its US$2 billion dispute with Egypt concerning an LNG plant.
+Egypt finally settled the dispute in 2021 with a cash payment of US$395 million over three years.

 Matouk Bassiouny’s head of litigation Osman Mowafy left after more than 12 years with the firm to co-found a new firm, Adsero – Ragy Soliman & Partners.